Disappearance of Damien Nettles: Investigation

 Theories emerged that Nettles fell into the sea following his night out, but his mother dismissed these assumptions.
-She was convinced he suffered at the hands of a drugs gang.
-She revealed that in spite of Cowes’s upscale reputation, there are people there associated in supplying others with drugs.
+She was convinced he suffered at the hands of a gang.
+She revealed that in spite of Cowes' upscale reputation, there are people there associated in supplying others with drugs.

-In March 2002, Hampshire Constabulary’s major crime department was passed the case, and details of the investigation were entered on to the Holmes computer system.
-It was at this point that an informant, who in the 1990’s was connected to a local drug dealer named Nicky McNamara, alleged he told police what happened to Nettles.
-In 2010, the informant approached Nettles’ mother as he felt no action had been taken regarding his claims.
-She was told by the informant that McNamara was angered by Nettles whilst they were arguing about drugs, which resulted in McNamara unintentionally giving Nettles a fatal punch.
-The informant claimed Nettles’ body was concealed for three weeks in a drug den, then later buried in Cowes.
-The police investigated, arranged searches and made arrests after Nettles’ mother took the information to them, but they concluded that the informant couldn’t be trusted.
+In March 2002, Hampshire Constabulary's major crime department was passed the case, and details of the investigation were entered on to the Holmes computer system.
+It was at this point that an informant, who in the 1990s was connected to a local drug dealer named Nicky McNamara, alleged he told police what happened to Nettles.
+In 2010, the informant approached Nettles' mother as he felt no action had been taken regarding his claims.
+She was told by the informant that McNamara got into an altercation with Nettles, resulting in McNamara unintentionally giving Nettles a fatal punch.
+The informant claimed his body was concealed for three weeks in a drug den, then later buried in Cowes.
+The police investigated, arranged searches and made arrests after Nettles' mother took the information to them, but they concluded that the informant couldn't be trusted.
+McNamara died in 2002 of a heroin overdose.

-Various other rumours have transpired over the years, but the one involving McNamara is one that has persisted.
-McNamara died in 2002 of a heroin overdose, and it was then that rumours surfaced suggesting he was involved.
 It was claimed that McNamara made a deathbed confession regarding his involvement in Nettles' disappearance.

+Additional theories revolve around the possibility that Nettles may have fallen victim to a sexual predator.
+Between 1999 and 2002, police were informed in two separate occasions that Nettles may have been sexually assaulted and later killed by a local sex offender.
+However, the first claim was dismissed by police after the suspect was found to have moved away from the area months prior to Nettles' disappearance.
+The second claim was dismissed after the person who confessed to having sexually assaulted Nettles could not provide tangible evidence.

-In 2024, Valerie was featured in a comparison contrasting the case with other more recent cases, the disappearance of Jack O'Sullivan and the death of Jay Slater.
+In 2024, Nettles' mother was featured in an article contrasting her son's case with other more recent cases, the disappearance of Jack O'Sullivan and the death of Jay Slater.

-In spite of the many investigations conducted, plenty of campaigning, and production of documentaries seeking a resolution, Nettles’ whereabouts still remains a mystery.
+In spite of the many investigations conducted, plenty of campaigning, and production of documentaries seeking a resolution, Nettles' whereabouts still remains a mystery.